 - Bake the cake for 35-45 minutes or until a toothpick inserted in the center comes out clean.

 - Let the cake cool in the pan on a wire rack for at least 30 minutes.

 - In the bowl of a standing mixer fitted with the paddle attachment, beat the butter until completely smooth.
 Add the cream cheese and beat until combined.
-Add the confectioners' sugar and vanilla and beat until smooth, about 1 minute.
+Add the powdered sugar, vanilla, and cinnamon and beat until smooth, about 1 minute.
 Cover the bowl tightly and refrigerate for at least 30 minutes.

 - Spread a thin, even layer of frosting over the cooled cake.
 Chill it for 15 minutes so that it can set.
 Slice and serve.
 The frosted cake will keep, refrigerated and tightly covered, for up to 3 days.
 Bring the cake back to room temperature before serving.